Orcadia/Orcadia/README.md

-- 👋 Hi, I’m @Orcadia
+- 👋 Hi, I’m Orcadia
-- 🎓 I study informatic in a French school named 3iL
+- 🎓 I'm a computer engineering student
 - 👀 I’m interested in robotic, on-board technologies and AI
 - 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate on projects with my friends.